LewisLabUCSD/GlyCompare/README.md

 https://www.overleaf.com/16221947rjwhxdqwjbmq

-## Definition of variables for Glycompare:
+## Definition of variables in Glycompare:
+  - Each keywords represent a define type of variable.

 ### Glycan Part:
 -  **glycan**